Josh Allen: Business ventures

 Allen is represented by Creative Artists Agency.
-From the beginning of Allen's professional career, he has been a Nike, Inc. athlete and has stated that, "It was a dream of mine to be a Nike athlete, seeing commercials of Kobe Bryant and being a West Coast kid and seeing all the deals that he had with Nike and all the shoes that he released.
+From the beginning of Allen's professional career through 2024, he was a Nike, Inc. athlete and has stated that, "It was a dream of mine to be a Nike athlete.
+Seeing commercials of Kobe Bryant and being a West Coast kid and seeing all the deals that he had with Nike and all the shoes that he released.
 When I was coming out, it didn't really matter who else made offers.
 If another company was wanting to give me more money, it didn't matter.
 I was going to go Nike".
+In 2025, Allen ended his agreement with Nike and signed an endorsement deal with New Balance, with New Balance agreeing to fund youth sports programs in Allen's hometown of Firebaugh as part of the endorsement agreement.

 Allen is one of eight NFL ambassadors for New Era Cap Company, an American headwear company headquartered in Buffalo, New York.
 Allen worked with New Era's creative team to design a special-edition cap released and sold in October 2019 to benefit Oishei Children's Hospital in Buffalo.

 In July 2020, Allen was announced as a shareholder in OnCore Golf Technology, Inc., a golf ball manufacturer and golf entertainment company founded and based in Buffalo, New York.

-Following in Jim Kelly and Doug Flutie's footsteps, Allen partnered with PLB Sports & Entertainment and Wegmans in September 2020 to produce his own cereal, Josh's Jaqs.
+Following in Jim Kelly and Doug Flutie's footsteps, Allen partnered with PLB Sports & Entertainment and Wegmans in 2020 to produce his own cereal, Josh's Jaqs.
 Like "Flutie Flakes" and "Kelly Krunch" before it, "Josh's Jaqs" featured the image of the Bills' quarterback throwing a football on a blue box that shows the red and blue, team-colored cereal Os.
 Proceeds from "Josh's Jaqs" went to the Oishei Children's Hospital.
+Josh's Jaqs was the most successful product line for PLB since Flutie Flakes.

 Allen is a fourth-generation farmer and has invested in his family's farm, the Allen Ranch, to plant and cultivate 1,000 ha of pistachio trees over the next decade.
 A brand name for the pistachios is still under consideration, though Allen has joked that he could call them "Josh's Nuts".

+In 2022, Gillette began sponsoring Allen, with Allen appearing in a series of Gillette commercials.
+Allen admitted that he partially took the sponsorship to troll rival New England Patriots fans, as Gillette is founded and based in Boston, Massachusetts and is the named sponsor of the Patriots' stadium, Gillette Stadium.

+In 2023, Allen was named the cover athlete for Madden NFL 24, becoming the first Bills player to be on the cover.

+On March 4, 2025, Allen signed a multi-year media deal with Skydance Sports, where he will develop scripted, unscripted, and branded content for the company.